-David Hensher: Transportation has always struggled, as a sector to contain or tame congestion.
+Professor David Hensher: Transportation has always struggled, as a sector to contain or tame congestion.
 The way in which economists like me have been suggesting a way forward has always been rejected by politicians, namely to change the pricing model in the way we price the use of our roads.

 Ginger Gorman: What do you mean by that?

-David Hensher: Road pricing is a framework in which we want to look to come up with a set of prices for example, and the best one is a distance space charge, where for every kilometre you travelled on the road, when you are contributing to congestion, you should be paying for that.
+Professor David Hensher: Road pricing is a framework in which we want to look to come up with a set of prices for example, and the best one is a distance space charge, where for every kilometre you travelled on the road, when you are contributing to congestion, you should be paying for that.

 And at the moment, the way we price our roads, which is mainly through registration charges in the small amount of fuel excise bears little relationship to the benefit that people get in congested conditions.
 Which essentially means they’re travelling for free in terms of their contribution to the cost of congestion.

-Ginger Gorman: David is the founding director of the University of Sydney’s Institute of Transport and Logistics Studies and he’s also a fellow of the Academy of the Social Sciences in Australia.
+Ginger Gorman: David is the founding director of the University of Sydney‘s Institute of Transport and Logistics Studies and he’s also a fellow of The Academy of the Social Sciences in Australia.
 And of course, like all of us, he understands that COVID-19 has been a global tragedy, but a lot of us have been able to find a silver lining.
 And for him, it’s the fact that COVID-19 has been the catalyst for the biggest and the most effective policy lever on congestion in decades.
 Actually probably the biggest ever.

-David Hensher: One of the unintended positive consequences has been a real experiment.
+Professor David Hensher: One of the unintended positive consequences has been a real experiment.
 The opportunity to actually tame our traffic by simply implementing a working from home policy.

 Ginger Gorman: We’re going to come back to that in a moment.
 But I wonder if you could talk to us a little bit about the strategies that were used before COVID.
 What did governments and politicians normally do to try to stop so much traffic on our roads?

-David Hensher: Apart from improving the red, yellow, green signal on the traffic lights, they’re essentially building more roads.
+Professor David Hensher: Apart from improving the red, yellow, green signal on the traffic lights, they’re essentially building more roads.
 And as the congestion gets worse on the motorways or the arterials, which is the main roads, people are jumping into suburbia to avoid that and clogging up a lot of the local residential streets.
 It doesn’t really tame or reduce or manage the traffic congestion very well.
-All we’re doing in building infrastructure is buying a few years of growth and went back to where we started.
+All we’re doing in building infrastructure is buying a few years of growth and we’re back to where we started.